SkillsFundingAgency/das-apprentice-accounts-web/README.md

 ## Developer Setup

-Requires that the standard das-employer-config configuration is setup and running locally in Azure Storage Emiulator
+Requires that the standard das-employer-config configuration is setup and running locally in Azure Storage Emulator

 runs on: https://localhost:7080/